-If you already know what products you want to sell, you can reach out directly to the manufacturer and ask for a list of wholesale distributors who you can then contact to find out if they dropship.
+If you already know what products you want to sell, you can reach out directly to the manufacturer and ask for a list of wholesale suppliers who you can then contact to find out if they dropship.
 From there, it’s just a case of setting up an account with your chosen supplier.

 The best part about it is that the majority of wholesalers stock and deliver products from a range of different manufacturers that usually fall under the same niche.
 This means you can quickly source a selection of relevant products in your area and, once you’ve made a few calls, start to identify who the leading wholesalers are in that particular market.